porterhq/porter/Readme.md

 1. Put a `.babelrc` file under your components directory.
 2. Install the presets or plugins configured in said `.babelrc`.

 Back to the Loader, after the wrapped `app.js` is fetched, it won't execute right away.
 The dependencies need to be resolved first.
 For relative dependencies (e.g. other components), it's easy to just resolve them against `id`.
-For external dependencies (in this case, react and mobx), there's more work done by Oceanify under the hood:
+For external dependencies (in this case, react and mobx), there's more work done by Porter under the hood:

 1. Generate a dependencies map by parsing components and node_modules when it initializes,
 2. Flatten the dependencies map into a list of modules required (directly or indirectly) by current entry,